 North America holds a considerable share and is expected to witness a CAGR of 8.2% in the upcoming period.
 Organic growth attributes to this growth For instance – Tesla, in the year 2018, did announce usage of neodymium in Model 3 Long Range Cars.
 Europe comes in second; with growing applications as catalysts, in glass, ceramics, metallurgy, and magnets.

-Asia Pacific held the largest share (71.5%) in the year 2018.
-Automotive industry and consumer electronics do hold significance in economies like India and China.
-This is owing to growing application of rare earth elements in magnets to produce batteries in electric vehicles and polish TV glass.
-Moreover, increasing demand for high bandwidth capacities, smartphones, and the high speed connectivity is to fuel optical fibers’ demand in India.
+The Asia Pacific held the largest share (71.5%) in the year 2018.
+The automotive industry and consumer electronics do hold significance in economies like India and China.
+This is owing to the growing application of rare earth elements in magnets to produce batteries in electric vehicles and polish TV glass.
+Moreover, increasing demand for high bandwidth capacities, smartphones, and high-speed connectivity is to fuel optical fibers’ demand in India.

 The players contributing to the rare earth elements market include Iluka Resources Ltd., Alkane Resources Ltd., China Northern Rare Earth (Group) High-Tech Co., Ltd., China Minmetals Rare Earth Co.
 Ltd., and ShinEstu Chemical Co.Ltd.

 Product Outlook (Revenue, USD Million; Volume, Tons; 2014 - 2025)